 “Ah, I wouldn’t say that.
 He is also responsible for a lot of people.
 There’s me, his brothers and sisters, and all his brothers- and sisters-in-law.
-And then there’s some of his friends’ children from close by,” the old sarong bound woman answered modestly.
+And then there are some of his friends’ children from nearby,” the old sarong bound woman answered modestly.

 “When the dog finished its course it got a certificate too,” added the woman returning to her story.

 “A certificate, aunty?” replied Ruli, wide-eyed.
 “What would be the use of giving a dog a certificate, aunty?”

 “The dog’s job was to guard Musa.
 If someone wanted to hurt Musa, the dog would jump up and bite the person.
 But if one day Musa wanted to sell the dog the birth certificate, the pedigree and the training certificates would all have to be handed over as well or he wouldn’t get a good price.”